Locations API Implementation Guide

 | float | Longitude coordinate (requires |

-| boolean | Include boundary polygons (adds 10-20ms latency) |
+| boolean | Include boundary polygons in results (adds 10-20ms latency) |

 | boolean | Only search locations that have boundary polygons |